 The contests can be pretty straightforward.
 For example, you could hold a de facto raffle for people who follow your account and like a specific photo.
 Then, one of these entrants can be randomly selected.
 You can hold a similar contest for people who tag a friend.
 This helps you increase your reach.

-You can use more advanced methods to more directly tie customers into your marketing efforts as well.
+You can use more advanced methods to directly tie more customers into your marketing efforts as well.
 For example, if you run a restaurant, you could hold a photo contest for people who visit your establishment and take photos with their friends.
 This can draw people into your restaurant while also increasing reach.

 Keep in mind, however, that there are various regulations for holding contests.
 For example, in the United States, it’s often prohibited to require a purchase to enter a contest.
 On Instagram’s side, you’ll be required to clearly stipulate entry requirements (such as being above a certain age) and must make it explicitly clear that the contest is being sponsored by you, not Instagram.